Factors Of 24 That Add Up To

 Systematic Approach

 When trying to find factors that add up to a specific number, adopt a systematic approach.
-Start by listing all the factors of the given number.
-Then, begin testing different combinations, starting with the smallest factors.
+That said, start by listing all the factors of the given number.
+On the flip side, then, begin testing different combinations, starting with the smallest factors.
 This will help you avoid missing any potential solutions.

 Use Visual Aids